What is MASieraad

 Costs for housing, travel, and material are not included.

-Upon admission, 25% of the registration fee, being € 3500,--, must be paid within one month.
+Upon admission, 25% of the registration fee, being € 3500,-, need to be paid within one month.
 This is non-refundable if the student later decides not to follow the course.

-To return to MASieraad’s Home Page click HERE
+To go to MASieraad’s Home Page click HERE